ThreatConnect-Inc/threatconnect-developer-docs/docs/python/indicators/_metadata/associations/crud/delete.rst

 Delete Indicator Associations
 """""""""""""""""""""""""""""

-The code snippet below demonstrates how to remove an association between an Indicator and a Group, Indicator, or Victim in ThreatConnect.
-This example assumes a host indicator ``example.com`` exists in the target owner.
+The code snippet below demonstrates how to remove an association between an Indicator and a Group in ThreatConnect.
+This example assumes a Host Indicator ``example.com`` exists in the target owner and an Incident with the ID ``123456``.

 .. code-block:: python
     :emphasize-lines: 1,27-28,30-31,33-34,36-37